mo-alkubaish/honeymail/README.md

 - [x] Sha256 hash of email parts and fields like: FROM, TO, CC, attachments.
 - [x] API and allows to browse different days: `/api/emails/today` or `/api/emails/YYYY-MM-dd`
 - [x] Simple DDoS protection in case spammers try to establish many connections and never finish sending data.
+- [x] Docker support for easy deployment and isolation

 ### Future development